 New research is shedding additional historical light on the Cold War's iconic nuclear standoff between the US and USSR.
 CONTEXT has been looking back on what we're learning with an eye toward the lessons that apply today.
 In part 4 of our "On The Brink" series, James Hershberg tells us why new documents show us that, "this is not our parent's Cuban Missile Crisis."

-The North Korea International Documentation Project is currently accepting internship applications for Spring 2012.
+The North Korea International Documentation Project is seeking internship applicants for the spring 2013 academic semester.